lFourl/FourBot/README.md

 - Rate Limting
 - Enhanced Logging

-To run the web crawler, update the urls in the `main` function andrun the code below
+To run the web crawler, update the urls in the `main` function and run the code below
 ```
 go run main.go
 ```